leon-mirai/chatapp/README.md

 ## Git Repository Layout

 The client directory contains all the auto-generated files necessary for the Angular.
 The project files are inside the `src/app` subdirectory.
-There are four component directories: login, dashboard, groups, and channels.
+There are six component directories: channels, dashboard, groups, login, profile, video-call

 The server directory contains the files necessary to run the backend express server.